carpentries/lesson-development-training/episodes/17-explanation.md

 ---
-title: How to write a lesson
+title: How to Write a Lesson
 teaching: 30
 exercises: 40
 ---